markmelvin/pyQA400/readme.txt

 - Install the QA400 application and drivers as described in "Installing the QA400 Application and Drivers"

 - Install Python (obviously).
-It will need to be Python 3.3 unless you built your own Python wrapper from scratch for another version of Python.
+It will need to be Python 3.4 or 3.5 unless you built your own Python wrapper from scratch for another version of Python.

 - Put the following files all in the same folder somewhere:

     <your_python_script>.py
     pyQA400.pyd
     QA400API.dll
     QAConnectionManager.dll